Muleta Kapatiso – Women Deliver

 What ignited your pursuit for gender equality?

 I realized growing up with my sisters and a widowed mother that being a woman or girl comes with its own multifaceted challenges and inequalities.
 I later realized that for girls and women in rural areas or prisons, the fact that they have various needs and rights is not considered.
 This ignited my passion for human rights.
-We need to start addressing issues of gender inequality especially among marginalized populations in prisons.
+We need to start addressing issues of gender inequality especially among marginalized populations in prisons and we need to start this from a human rights and human dignity perspective.

 Please share your biggest wins as an advocate for gender equality.